 But if you have an ounce of sympathy for Grandma at all, don't even think about it.

 If you want anyone to look at your storefront, forget about it.
-They won't; they're too busy looking at who's coming and who's going and what is on the other side of the circle.
+They won't look; they're too busy noticing who's coming and who's going and what is on the other side of the circle.
 If you want to promote walking, forget it.

 Traffic calming is any artificial device or procedure introduced to try to make traffic go slower, but not stop.
 So from the speed bump in the trailer park to the sophisticated chicane, in which a jog in the street is created, that's traffic calming.